UBC-ART-and-Justice/digital-literacy/docs/src/index.md

     link="./4-staying-safe/index"
     linkText="Go to section"
   >
-    This section covers updates, passwords, encryption, viruses, and internet safety.
+    Stay safe when using the internet, and learn about updates, passwords, encryption, and viruses.
   </VitepressCard>
   <VitepressCard
     mdiIcon="forum-outline"